Neesh774/TerraBot/README.md

 # TerraBot
 TerraBot is a general purpose discord bot I made for the [Project Solaris Server](https://discord.gg/ss9Wtzb).
 It will log most important events, has moderation features, fun commands, and a starboard.
+It is fully compatible with Discord slash commands and buttons.
 ## Commands
 ### Birthdays
 - ``birthday`` tells you what your birthday is.
 It's ok, we all forget sometimes.